With most people knowing that it isn’t terrible to give their dogs mashed potatoes, a new question may pop into mind.

 Can dogs eat tater tots too?
 They’re potatoes, and they’re cooked, so there shouldn’t be an issue, right?

-So, can dogs eat tater tots?
-Unfortunately, not.
+Dogs should not be fed with tater tots.
 There’s nothing good about feeding your dog tater tots.
 In fact, it could be full of toxins that can harm your dog, depending on its breed.
-Unless you’ve made them from scratch using no added ingredients, and baked them, you shouldn’t feed tater tots to dogs.

 Throughout this article, we’ll be going deeper into this topic, and will discuss solid reasons that tater tots are nothing but a bad idea for your dog.

 You may not want to hear it, but they aren’t all that good for you either, depending on how they’re cooked.

 Often, things that aren’t good for us can wind up being much worse for your dog.
 Also, things that are good for us can be just as dangerous for the dog.

 Good on you for looking into what tater tots will do, and you should always do your research before giving any pet (be it a dog or a cat) human food.

 Resist Temptation to Feed your Dog Bad Foods